Daniel Webster—the dictionary guy—once said, “The most important thought that ever occupied my mind is that of my individual responsibility to God.”

 As I think about that truth, I think Daniel nailed one of the most important motivations of the Christian heart.
-Webster’s response is a message to all followers of Jesus, especially as the American Church’s expectation of believers continues to decrease.
+Webster’s quote is a message to all followers of Jesus, especially as the American Church’s expectation of believers continues to decrease.

 I say this because many believers have the attitude that Jesus forgives us of all our sins, gives us eternal life, and wants us to not embarrass ourselves as Christians.
 Then instead of following His will, we follow our game plan toward a happy and enjoyable life.